gajjarv/SPANDAK_ATA/README.md

 Clone the repository:

 git clone https://github.com/gajjarv/SPANDAK_ATA.git
-cd SPANDAK_ATA

-Install required Python dependencies (TODO: requirements.txt) and ensure HEIMDALL is installed for GPU-based pulse searches.
+Install required Python dependencies (TODO: requirements.txt) and ensure HEIMDALL is installed and working.

 The blockdiagram of pipeline is as follows.
 -----